Mnbel555/flappyBird-Report-/README.md

 Flappy bird is an arcade-style game which follow the pixelated bird called 'Faby' and is controlled by user.Goal is to fly between as many pipes as you can without getting hit

 ## Mechanism
 Game mechanism is to create an addictive hit.
-Tapping the space button ‘lift’ to the main character, which is used strategically to navigate through a series of moving pipes and then a  point is scored for each pipe successfully passed.
+Tapping the space button ‘lift’ to the main character, which is used strategically to navigate through a series of moving pipes and then one point is scored for each pipe successfully passed.

 ## Instructions
 The instruction for this  game  are v ery  simple.
 Press the spacebar to allow your bird to fly and to start the  game.
 Stay in the middle of screen until  the  first set of pipes appears.
-Measure your tap heights to go between the two pipes, Every pipe you will pass will give you a score of one point.
+Measure your tap heights to go between the two pipes
 ## Organization of Files and Folders

 ![image](https://github.com/Mnbel555/flappyBird-Report-/assets/125232753/b1db1cdd-c22e-41c1-bef5-e565764bf5d2)